stuerp/foo_vis_spectrum_analyzer/README.md

 * Fixed: Security issue
   * The preset path will no longer be saved as part of a preset file.
 * Fixed: The spin buttons were not updated when switching between multiple graphs in the configuration dialog.
+* Fixed: Deadlock condition specific to CUI at startup.

 v0.7.4.1, 2024-03-14